- Optimizely Web Experimentation

 Once a page is activated and the experiment runs, the visual changes in your experiment are applied to your website.
 Visitors who see the site under the conditions you defined and who are bucketed into the experiment see those changes live in the world.
 Support for dynamic websites ensures that those changes are continually applied, even as your visitors navigate around the site and conditions change -- the changes persist once the page is activated, regardless of what is happening on the page.

 Occasionally, you may not want the changes in your experiment to persist indefinitely as visitors navigate.
 Imagine that you have a page offering phones for sale, and on that page your experiment displays a banner advertising a promotion on a certain brand.
-When a user goes to a page displaying a different brand of phone, however, you do not want the promotional banner to display.
+When a user goes to a page displaying a different phone brand, however, you do not want the promotional banner to display.
 By setting conditions you can trigger deactivation of the banner by deactivating the page that contained it when a user navigates away from the page.

 To deactivate a page when the conditions are no longer met: